-Revealing mistake: The Dalek enters the large room with the soldiers.
-It starts the sprinklers so it can kill them faster.
-When they show the dead soldiers, they show some casings which were ejected from the soldiers' guns.
+Revealing mistake: When they show the soldiers killed by the Dalek, in both the hallway outside the cage and the large room in weapons testing, they show some casings which were ejected from the soldiers' guns.
 The casings still have projectiles in them.
 If used, they would have been in magazines and would never fall out like they are shown.

 Revealing mistake: When the Doctor travels back in time after being shot by the stone Dalek, falls down the stairs and tells himself that he has 12 minutes to live we never see either of the 2 Doctors' faces onscreen at the same time, and if you look at the hair on the Doctor that's dying it is completely different to Matt Smith's.
 That's because it is Gordon Seed, Matt Smith's stunt double.